MicrosoftDocs/dynamics365smb-docs/business-central/finance-setup-reminders.md

 ## Reminder terms

 If customers have overdue payments, you must decide when and how to send them a reminder.
 In addition, you may want to debit their accounts for interest or fees.
 You can set up any number of reminder terms.
-For each reminder terms code, you can define an unlimited number of reminder levels.

 ### To set up reminder terms

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Reminder Terms**, and then choose the related link.
-2. Fill in the fields as necessary.
+2. Fill in the fields as necessary. [!INCLUDE [tooltip-inline-tip_md](includes/tooltip-inline-tip_md.md)]
 3. To use more than one combination of reminder terms, set up a code for each one.

 ## Reminder levels

+For each reminder terms code, you can define an unlimited number of reminder levels.
 The first time a reminder is created for a customer, the setting from level 1 is used.
 When the reminder is issued, the level number is registered on the reminder entries that are created and linked to the individual customer ledger entries.
 If it is necessary to remind the customer again, all reminder entries linked to open customer ledger entries are checked to locate the highest level number.
 The conditions from the next level number will then be used for the new reminder.

 If you create more reminders than you have defined levels for, the conditions for the highest level will be used.
 You can create as many reminders as are allowed by the **Max.
 No of Reminders** field in the reminder terms.